Andrettin/Wyrmsun/readme.txt

 - Added The Mead of Poetry event, along with events for Durin appearing and dying.
 - Added "Increased Tactical Unit Quantity" option to Grand Strategy mode.
 - Gold now has to be found (there is a random chance that tiles with gold will be found every turn by their owner) before being mined.
+- Improved performance by making the entire minimap not be redrawn whenever a province changes hands; now only the affected province is redrawn.

 * Heroes
 - Added Durin (dwarf) (icon by Jinn).